The 6 Steps To Building A Social Media Marketing Framework

 Is Twitter still a thing?
 Even with approximately 330 million monthly users, Twitter’s audience cannot match Facebook, Instagram or LinkedIn as far as audience size is concerned.

-However, it is the perfect platform to reach a highly engaged and content-hungry audience, which makes it an ideal platform to share regularly tweet links to your blog, your YouTube videos, or your website landing pages.
+However, it is the perfect platform to reach a highly engaged and content-hungry audience, which makes it an ideal platform to share regularly tweet links to your blog, YouTube videos, or website landing pages.

 Twitter is best for B2B branding, content promotion, establishing brand awareness, providing customer service, and engaging with thought leaders.
 However, it does require commitment as you’ll need far more tweets per day to get an engaged audience relative to other social networks.

 - Highly engaged audience

 - Short content lifespan – unless you republish

 Should you use Twitter?

 With organic reach, Twitter is a good platform for B2C and B2B brands looking to capitalise on social media marketing.
 It is also a good backup plan if the competition on Facebook heats up.
 Unlike other platforms, you can directly engage with decision-makers, executives, consumer audience, and freelancers.